ungoogled-software/ungoogled-chromium/README.md

 ## Motivation and Philosophy

 Without signing in to a Google Account, Chromium does pretty well in terms of security and privacy.
 However, Chromium still has some dependency on Google web services and binaries.
-In addition, Google designed Chromium to be easy and intuitive for users, which means they compromise on transparency and control of inner operations.
+In addition, Google designed Chromium to be easy and intuitive for users, which means they compromise on transparency and control of internal operations.

 ungoogled-chromium addresses these issues in the following ways: